CharryLee0426/LCShell/CreatePythonVirtualEnvironment.md

 The shell supports macOS ,Ubuntu, Debian and other releases which use `apt` package manager.

 **CentOS, openSUSE and other releases which use `rpm` package manager can't make sure their compatibility.**
+> stable version: in version 1.0.0, I tested `environmentLinuxCheck` function and make sure that you can get apt and run this script correctly.

 **~Can not run on Windows.~**